wintere/introhpc-archive/slurm/lesson.md

 n0185.talapas.uoregon.edu
 ```

+### Interactive Jobs and Partitions
+Interactive jobs inherit their default and maximum time limits
+from the limits set on the partition, just like batch jobs.
+This means that the interactive jobs
+launched on the `compute`, `memory`, and `gpu` can request
-By default, your interactive jobs have maximum of 24 hours.
+a time limit of *at most* 24 hours.

 Make sure to exit and cancel your job when you finish to free up resources,

 ```bash
 exit